Defenceman: Parallel Ice (Non-Canonical Saga) - Cover

 “Still,” Lady Hartwell presses, “you speak as though you know his deeper self.”

-A laugh blooms and fades, “I know him well” I say.
+A laugh blooms and fades.
+“I know him well,” I say.
 “How he tucks his thumb under the stick when he’s about to overreach.
 The way he glances left before he ghosts right.
 He hates praise in public—it makes him feel like he’s betraying the work.”

 Lady Hartwell blinks, the intimacy of the detail startling her.
 “And you?”

-The evening deepens and I watch dad withdraw to the library, a signal that the portion of the night dedicated to optics has ended.
+The evening deepens and I watch my father withdraw to the library, a signal that the portion of the night dedicated to optics has ended.
 I follow, stepping through the hush of a corridor where Ford ancestral portraits pose in their gilded frames—men who have learned to win at any cost; women who have learned how to be the silent blade.

-The library’s door clicks shut behind me, the scent of leather and old paper rises like a benediction.
+The library’s door clicks shut behind me, the scent of leather and old paper rising like a benediction.
 My father stands at the desk, sorting sealed envelopes into two stacks: those that will be answered tonight, and those that will be left to season.

-This is the moment I have feared, mother and Father are enacting their strategy to acquire Aegis by any means necessary.
+This is the moment I have feared.
+Mother and Father are enacting their strategy to acquire AEGIS by any means necessary.

 There is more of this chapter...